MahtabKarimi1206/Form-13F-Institutional-Holdings-Analysis/README.md

 ```
 ▨ Up to this point, we know how to set up the database, connect to it in Python, and write a query to retrieve data from the API into Python.
 The final step is to write a function that inserts the data into the database using Python.

-Here, I write a function to populate the filings and holdings tables.
+Here, I write a function to fill the filings and holdings tables.
 Initially, I created three tables, but I will not use the third one, which is a mapping of the filings’ identifiers.
 The reason is that the mapping provided by EDGAR does not include a timestamp.
 For this, I rely on Compustat mappings instead.
 Since that is beyond the scope of this notebook, I will not address it here.

 ```python